by Diana Price updated 5/2021

 To others facing a similar diagnosis, Una encourages working with an MM specialist and getting educated about the disease and treatment options.
 She adds, in light of the new advances: “Live with hope and optimism—we live in amazing times!”

 As research continues to move forward, MM patients may soon have even more exciting treatment innovations.
-Dr. Bensinger notes that a study of an entirely new form of therapy is under way.
+Dr. Bensinger notes that an entirely new form of therapy was just approved by the FDA.
 This approach proposes the use of antigen receptors known as chimeric antigen receptor T-cells (CAR T-cells).
 Antigen receptors are chains of amino acids that recognize specific antigens, a substance that causes an immune system to produce antibodies against it.
 In this therapy a patient has T-cells removed from the body.
 Then, in a laboratory, a receptor is introduced to the T-cells, enabling it to identify and bind to a cancer cell.5

 CTL019 CAR T-cell Therapy-engineers a patient’s own T cells to teach them to recognize and attack myeloma cells.
 CTL019 is designed to attack myeloma stem cells, a cell type that can give rise to many more myeloma cells.
 A pilot study reported that this approach was safe and feasible a phase 2 trial evaluating this approach is ongoing.